SaaStr AI 2026 recap

 What you get with Helply that Fin and Intercom don't sell

-• Free helpdesk, forever.Unlimited seats, shared inbox, ticketing, email, live chat, knowledge base, macros, saved replies, reporting. $0 per month, with no Intercom seat plan underneath.
+• The full helpdesk, included.Unlimited seats, shared inbox, ticketing, email, live chat, knowledge base, macros, saved replies, reporting.
+All in the ticket price, with no Intercom seat plan underneath.

-• Revenue signals beyond deflection.Churn Detection, Upsell Opportunities, Competitor Monitoring: $2.99 each, only when a signal fires.
+• Revenue signals beyond deflection.Churn Detection, Upsell Opportunities, Competitor Monitoring, all included on every ticket.
 Fin's job ends at deflection.

 • B2B account context by default.CRM, Stripe, Gong, and product usage loaded automatically on every ticket, not assembled from a contact record and apps.